Urban aquaculture: Systems

-There are three general types of aquaculture systems based on the way they are managed.
-They include extensive, semi-intensive and intensive systems.
-Extensive aquaculture systems are usually conducted in medium-to-large-sized ponds or water bodies.
-The fish production depends on the natural productivity of the water, making this system low cost and maintenance.
+Extensive aquaculture systems are usually conducted in medium- to large-sized ponds or other water bodies.
+Fish production depends on the natural productivity of the water, making this system low-cost and low-maintenance.
 With semi-intensive fish farming, the production of fish per unit is low.
 However, they tend to be incomplete and are rarely used as a sole food source.
-Intensive fish farming involves that the quantity of fish produced per unit of rearing area is great.
-To intensify the culture, production factors have to be controlled to improve the production conditions.
+Intensive fish farming results a high weight of fish produced per unit of rearing area.